AuditoryVO/ICAD2026_Workshop/README.md

 Please explore the Documentation folder and read carefully the "SoniAladin-Installation_guidelines" file.
 Quick Installation guidelines can also be found both for Mac and Windows.
 You can find additional information in the ICAD'26 reference paper "Exploring Aladin Sky Atlas through sound".

+Three alternative versions of SoniAladin are provided:
+- SoniAladin.py and SoniAladin.ipynb: Initial prototype used for ICAD'26 workshop and concert.
+Requires a DAW or virtual synthesizer to generate sound.
+- SoniAladin-Synth.py: Includes Tinysoundfont library to generate sound without additional software and configuration.
+- SoniAladin_VO.py: Provides direct links to the objects searched in Aladin at the end of the sonification.

 <img width="1196" height="855" alt="UI" src="https://github.com/user-attachments/assets/b9398f28-5b09-47bf-adf2-774f3ebb3b83" />

 ---------------------------------------------------------